AdguardTeam/AdguardKnowledgeBase/pages/06.ios/01.overview/docs.en.md

 * Widget and tracking block.
 Special filters will block all counters to protect your personal data, and remove all unnecessary social network widgets.

 * Surfing acceleration.
 Adguard removes everything irrelevant from the web, and clear pages load much faster.

+**These functions are only available in Pro version:**

+* **DNS-filtering in applications.** Adguard for iOS Pro allows you to control access  to the DNS services in applications - this filters the traffic in different applications and browsers, not just in Safari.

+* **Whitelist / blacklist in the application.** Using this feature you can always enable or disable advertising filtering on certain sites.

+* **DNS log.** Using DNS log yoy may find the respective request in the log and block the domain in request details.